How to Protect Your Property Rights

 Drafting your own deeds or other legal documents without the proper language and legal guidance is a recipe for disaster.
 Unwinding a real estate transaction (or any contract for that matter) involving a person(s) that you have grown to hate can be very expensive and emotionally draining.
 It only becomes worse when you find out that your D.I.Y. contract inadvertently gave another party more legal rights and protections than you gave yourself.

 Open Your Mail, @#$%!

 Unless you’re a clairvoyant, open your mail.
 Important legal notices that affect your legal rights come in the mail.
 They aren’t often sent by text message.
 Legal processes have sensitive timelines.
 Miss a legal deadline and it becomes almost impossible and very expensive to reinstate your rights.
 People pay more attention to what they’re going to “binge-watch” on Netflix than they do to their legal rights.
 Give your legal issue the proper attention it deserves so that later, you don’t have to devote all of your time, energy and money to cleaning up a legal mess.

 Our property laws are deeply rooted in centuries of legal history and case law.
 Lawyers devote years of their lives to their legal education and to their practice to perfect their craft.
 One or two Google search results cannot adequately address a legal problem.
 Consult with an attorney who specializes in your area of concern.

 In the real estate business, nothing of value is free.
-There is tremendous value in seeking “preventative” legal advice, but beyond that and above all else, when it comes to all of those “great” real estate deals that your friend or family member has turned you on to…remember this one axiom, “nothing of value is free”.….repeat ”nothing of value is free” .….repeat “nothing of value is free”.
+There is tremendous value in seeking “preventative” legal advice, but beyond that, and regarding all of those “great” real estate deals that your friend or family member has turned you on to…remember this one axiom, “nothing of value is free”.….Repeat ”nothing of value is free” .….Repeat “nothing of value is free”.